Biswajitnahak2003/snn-glacier-segmentation/week2/README.md

 ## What did we do?
 #### We built a custom class called GlacierDataset which acts as a "recipe book" for our data.
 It tells PyTorch exactly how to:
   Find the 5 separate band files and 1 mask file for any given sample.Load them using rasterio.(week1) Stack the 5 bands into a single 5-channel numpy array and then to pytorch tensor.

 ## Why is the DataLoader so important?
 #### While we could have loaded all the data into a big list, using a DataLoader is the professional standard for two critical reasons:
-    Memory Efficiency: The DataLoader is smart.
+  Memory Efficiency:
     Instead of loading all 25 high-resolution images into RAM at once, it loads them in small batches (e.g., 4 at a time).
     This allows us to train models on datasets that are much larger than our computer's memory.

   Better Training: The DataLoader automatically shuffles the data every epoch (training cycle).
     This randomization is crucial for preventing the model from getting "stuck" and helps it learn more effectively.

 ## Outcome